dobromir-hristov/vuelidate-error-extractor/docs/advanced.md

 ]
 ```

-We are forced to use strange validation rule names like `min.string` or easy way around this is to map the differences with the validationKeys option.
+You would be forced to use strange validation rule names like `min.string` to map validator to an error message.
+Using ValidationKeys, it is just a hash map.

 ```js
 const validationKeys = {